 Perspectives on Practice submissions speak directly to the diverse practitioners of the language arts, including teachers, librarians, literacy specialists, children’s book authors and illustrators, professional development providers, and more.
 Submissions may include a description of an innovative teaching strategy; an exploration of promising new apps, book series, or games that support literacy learning; insights related to creating children’s literature; professional learning opportunities that nurture inquiry and reflection; perspectives on current or controversial issues in the field of language arts; or additional topics determined by the author.
 These first-person contributions are chosen by the editors and are engaging and accessible to the multiple audiences of Language Arts.
 Submissions should be approximately 1000–1500 words.

 Writing for Language Arts

 Prior to submitting your manuscript, we recommend reading widely within the journal as well as consulting this article written by previous editors of the journal.

 All manuscripts should be submitted electronically.
-Please register as an author at our Web-based manuscript submission and review system, Editorial Manager.
-Once logged in to the system, follow the instructions to upload your submission.
-Be sure to indicate in the comments section the issue date for which you are submitting (e.g., March 2013 issue).
+Please register as an author at our Web-based manuscript submission and review system, Editorial Manager: http://www.editorialmanager.com/langarts/default.aspx .
+Once logged into the system, follow the instructions to upload your submission.
+Be sure to indicate in the comments section the issue date and theme for which you are submitting (e.g., July 2017, Poetry).
+Please also indicate in the comments section if an article is being submitted for the Perspectives on Practice department (e.g., July 2017, Poetry, Perspectives on Practice).
 Receipt of submissions will be acknowledged by email.